-Pol lice's Role in Searches lt is s often assumed that it is a police responsibility to conduct searches; however: The police do not know the layout of the property and the various places where a device could be concealed.
+Pol ice's Role in Searches often assumed that it is a police responsibility to conduct searches; however: The police do not know the layout of the property and the various places where a device could be concealed.
 The police, unlike company personnel, will not know what is out of place.
 As a result, they may miss something that is not readily suspicious.
 It is not the role of the police to make a determination regarding plant evacuation and/or shut-down, etc. While this is done in consultation with the company, the ultimate decision rests with management.
 If a foreign object is found, the police will be responsible for dealing with the object. sea adv pro dra spe order to ensure the safety of all those concerned, personnel will be expected to conduct a visual arch only of their work area.
 A search coordinator should identify search teams and team leaders in vance, and assign areas to search on a site drawing and/or sketch of offices, operations areas, and operty.
-Once an area has been searched, the search team leader can record the results on the site awing and/or sketch, and provide the site drawing and/or sketch to the search coordinator.
+Once an area has been searched, the search team leader can record the results on the site living and/or sketch, and provide the site drawing and/or sketch to the search coordinator.
 This will seed up the search process and, in the event of a suspicious object being found, proper untermeasures can be initiated.
 Sea archers must be cautioned of the following: Do not open or move anything - search with eyes only.
 Suspicious objects, devices, etc., must only be moved or dismantled by the police.
-Never touch or move a suspicious object. · on the day of the event. · Highly stressed persons should not be involved in a search.
+Never touch or move a suspicious object.
+If instructed, only remove personal effects such as bags, handbags, and sport bags, brought to work on the day of the event.
+Do not allow two way radios or cell phones to be operated in the area as signals may trigger device detonation.
+Highly stressed persons should not be involved in a search.
 Immediately report any suspicious object(s) found to the search team leader.
 The e Incident Commander will: Initiate the search after a review of the known facts and a threat evaluation has been completed.
 Assign a Search Coordinator to oversee the search process and provide regular updates to the IC.
 Determine if an evacuation of the facility, or a portion of the facility, is required.
-The e Search Coordinator will: ☐ As necessary, divide the facility and/or offices into sectors, and have individuals familiar with each sector search the area.
-The size of areas to be searched will indicate the size of Search Teams needed to complete the searches.
-Receive regular status updates from the Search Teams. □ Provide regular status undates to the IC
+The e Search Coordinator will: □ As necessary, divide the facility and/or offices into sectors, and have individuals familiar with each sector search the area.
+The size of areas to be searched will indicate the size of Search Teams needed to complete the searches. □ Receive regular status updates from the Search Teams. ☐ Provide regular status updates to the IC.